 For nonemployee compensation, you need to file Form 1099-NEC, Nonemployee Compensation.
 If you hire independent contractors, report their wages as nonemployee compensation.

-If you make payments to 1099 vendors, you must file Form 1099-MISC, Miscellaneous Income.
+If you make payments to 1099 vendors, you must file Form 1099-MISC, Miscellaneous Information.

 When your employees earn tips, you may be required to file Form 8027, Employer’s Annual Information Return of Tip Income and Allocated Tips.
 This information return reports how much employees earned in tips.